Mihindig/Automated-SOC-Workflow-Threat-Detection-Intelligence-Enrichment-and-Incident-Response-/README.md

 Enabled archives in Filebeat for log storage.

-Created a new index in Wazuh:
+Created a new index in Wazuh for archive logs: wazuh-archives-**.

-wazuh-archives-**

 3. Mimikatz Detection & Wazuh Rule Creation